-There is no undo, so be sure before you delete an account.
+Deleting an account cannot be undone, so be sure before clicking the trash can icon.
 You can also use the checkboxes on the left side to delete multiple accounts at once – but be especially careful when using this option.

-To get App API Credentials, login to (or create) your BigCommerce Developer Portal account.
-Navigate to My Apps (top-right corner), then:
+To get app API credentials, create and log into your BigCommerce Developer Portal account.
+Navigate to My Apps in the top-right corner, then:

-- Give your app a name (only be visible to you)
+- Give your app a name.
+This name will only be visible to you.

 Step 3 - Technical